MicrosoftDocs/memdocs/sccm/apps/get-started/create-and-deploy-an-application.md

 Users who have PCs that are managed by Configuration Manager and running Windows 10 see a message telling them that they must install the Contoso application.
 Once they accept the installation, the application gets installed.

 Starting in Configuration Manager version 1906, the **New Software is Available** notification will only show once for a user for a given application and revision.
 The user will no longer see the notification each time they sign in.
-They'll only see another notification for an application if it has changed.
+They'll only see another notification for an application if the application has changed or was redeployed.

 ## Next steps